fingerprintjs/fingerprintjs-pro-android/README.md

 }
 ```

 ## Introduction

 Fingerprint Pro is a professional visitor identification service that processes all information server-side and transmits it securely to your servers using server-to-server APIs.

 This identification library generates an accurate, sticky, and stable [Fingerprint Pro](https://fingerprint.com/) visitor identifier in Android apps.
 The identifier is linked to a device, i.e. it is the same in all the apps on a device, even if you reinstall or clone them.
 This library requires a [free API key](https://dashboard.fingerprintjs.com/signup) to connect to the Fingerprint Pro API.

+> [!TIP]
+> Check out the [Fingerprint Pro Demo App](https://github.com/fingerprintjs/fingerprint-device-intelligence-android-demo) to better understand and experience the capabilities of our device intelligence platform.

 For local Android fingerprinting and identifying without making requests to API take a look at the [fingerprintjs-android](https://github.com/fingerprintjs/fingerprintjs-android) repository.

 If you are interested in the iOS platform, you can also check our [Fingerprint Pro iOS](https://github.com/fingerprintjs/fingerprintjs-pro-ios).

 ## Smart Signals

 - Fingerprint PRO now supports a Smart Signals functionality, including Root Detection and Emulator detection.
 The results are available in the response of the `GET /events` [Server API method](https://dev.fingerprint.com/docs/native-android-integration#smart-signals).
 - Access to the Smart Signals functionality is currently only available upon request for Enterprise customers.
 Contact Support ([support@fingerprint.com](mailto:support@fingerprint.com)) to enable it for your subscription.

 ## Quick start